isbogdanov/forge-protocol/README.md

 ---

 > **Data availability.** The complete episode logs collected for the paper (raw console logs, token usage, per-step reward traces, and evolved memory artifacts across all experiments and evaluated episodes) are not included in this repository due to size.
-They are available upon request from the authors.
+They may be available upon request from the authors.

 ---